 Read your pattern first, and look at your pattern pieces:

 You should really always read your pattern first.
 When fussy cutting you are going to need to know how the item is assembled so you can cut your pieces accordingly.

 If you have never used the fussy cut method before, you might want to make a template out of plain paper (such as the original pattern piece as shown) or tracing paper.
 Tracing paper is best because you can see through it.
 Once you are used to cutting this way, you will probably be able to do it all “by eye” and won't need the markings on the paper templates.

 Things you are going to need to know:

 The seam allowance for each of the four sides including zipper placements; if any of the design will be hidden by a pocket or something else; and if any of the fabric will be folded back or “rounded” in any way.

 For the wristlet I'm making, that would be the back.
 As you can see on my samples I have drawn lines where the seam allowances are and if you look at the bottom of the paper, you will see that I also took into consideration where the fabric will be at the bottom once I square off my corners.
 That won't be showing when carrying the bag, so I will center my image above that line inside the large square.
 I think I like the way these two butterflies look in this area!

-Now I’m going to move onto the front of the bag.
+Now I'm going to move to the front of the bag.